If you are a UK or EU undergraduate student studying for the first time, you can apply for the government-funded student loan package.

 Check the Extra government funding for students section below to see if your circumstances qualify you for extra help.

-If you are a part-time student resident in England starting an undergraduate course in 2019, you can apply for a loan if you are studying at least 25% of the equivalent full-time course.
+If you are a part-time student resident in England starting an undergraduate course in academic year 2020–21, you can apply for a loan if you are studying at least 25% of the equivalent full-time course.
 You can apply for a Tuition Fee Loan and a Maintenance Loan for living costs.
 There's also extra help available if you have a disability.
 You can view further details on the Student Finance website.

 Students on nursing, midwifery and allied health course

-If you are starting a course leading to professional registration in nursing or allied health courses in 2019–20, you will need to apply to Student Finance England (SfE) for a loan to cover your tuition fees and living expenses.
+If you are starting a course leading to professional registration in nursing or allied health courses in academic year 2020–21, you will need to apply to Student Finance England (SfE) for a loan to cover your tuition fees and living expenses.
 You may have access to extra help in certain circumstances, for example, if you have children or other caring responsibilities, or if you have a disability.
 At Brighton this applies to the following pre-registration courses at undergraduate and postgraduate level: nursing (adult, child or mental health), midwifery, physiotherapy, podiatry and occupational therapy.

 If you already have a degree, you can still access the full SFE undergraduate loan package for the above courses if you are an undergraduate student or a full-time postgraduate student.

 You may be eligible for additional financial support from the NHS Learning Support Fund, in addition to the Student Finance England loan support package.
 This fund offers support for:

 - Students with at least one dependent child (Child Dependants Allowance)